Midohajhouj/DDoS-Toolkit/README.md

 > 🚨 **Note: The tool's configuration relies on the directory path `/opt/DDoS-Toolkit/`, Ensure proper installation below 👇.**

+> 🚨 **Note: I use a single versioning technique.
+You will always find version 1.0, but it has been upgraded while maintaining the same version number.**

 # **Table of Contents**

 - [Features](#Features)